 Environmental scientists rely on global vegetation and land cover data to monitor drought conditions that may lead to famine and to calibrate global- and regional-scale climate models, among other uses.
 The USGS' Land Cover Institute states that "Land cover studies around the world vary greatly both temporally and spatially."
-The most detailed contemporary global land datasets we're aware of is GlobeLand30, which depicts ten land cover types at 30 meter resolution for Earth's entire land surface, for both 2000 and 2010.
+The most detailed contemporary global land datasets we're aware of is GlobeLand30, which depicts ten land cover types at 30-meter resolution for Earth's entire land surface, for both 2000 and 2010.
 (The data download link in the previous sentence may be broken.
 You can go to this site to read more about the GlobeLand30 dataset.)
-China's National Geomatics Center produced the datasets from over 20,000 Landsat and Chinese HJ-1 scenes, and donated then to the United Nations in September 2014.
+China's National Geomatics Center produced the datasets from over 20,000 Landsat and Chinese HJ-1 scenes and donated them to the United Nations in September 2014.
 Other global datasets include GlobCover, a 22-class, 300-meter resolution dataset created by the European Space Agency.
 They created GlobCover from imagery produced by the Envisat Medium Resolution Imaging Spectrometer (MERIS) from 2004-06, then again in 2009.
 The Global Land Cover Facility at the University of Maryland offers more recent, if lower resolution MODIS land cover and vegetation annual mosaics for 2001-2012.
 Meanwhile, in 2014, Esri collaborated with USGS to create a Global Ecological Land Units map that characterizes each 250-meter resolution "facet" of Earth's surface as a function of four input layers that drive ecological processes: bioclimate, landform, lithology, and land cover.
-If you're aware of other comparable products, please post a comment about it in Canvas.

 The following case study describes the production of one of the earliest global composite vegetation maps.
 While it is a historical example, it is an exceptionally well documented one that illuminates an image processing workflow that remains relevant today.